-While data is super important so is the ability to communicate the information and provide some basic analysis and synthesis of what is being reported.
-When working with and SEO provider you should be able to know:
+While data is super important, so is the ability to communicate the information and provide some basic analysis and synthesis of what is being reported.
+When working with an SEO provider, you should be able to know:

 - What are reasonable results when the work is completed - You should have an idea of when to expect results and what they will be.

 - The process and what is expected of you as a client - Your SEO provider should be able to outline a strategy and process that you can follow.
 There also should be some meetings in place to make sure they are getting the right information to do the work.

 Search Engine Optimization may seem like a complicated and confusing process, but it really boils down to understanding the status of your website, creating a plan for improvement, and working the plan to improve, reporting out at each step.
 Like most business practices, it should dovetail nicely into all the work you are doing and fit without too much trouble.

 Finally, I have one last suggestion for finding an SEO provider.

 4. Assuming skills are equal; hire based on “other skills.”